Ir para o conteúdo

 code mycustomparams.json

-Then, add your input and output parameters.
+1. Add your input and output parameters:

 mycustomparams.json